maritatsuko/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### After signing in
 - the user can see the uploaded pictures | "tehty"
-- the user can upload pictures of their clothes | "tehty"
+- the user can upload pictures of their clothes and choose a color and a category for the piece | "tehty"
 - the user can log out | "tehty"
 - the user can delete an uploaded item | "tehty"
-- the user can sort the uploaded clothes by categories such as color and type
+- the user can sort the uploaded clothes by color and category
 - the user can search for an uploaded clothing item

 ## Further ideas for implementation